erinvdoyle/sweetiverse/README.md

 ## GitHub Projects Board – Workflow for Sweetiverse
 To plan and manage the development of Sweetiverse, I utilized GitHub’s built-in Projects tool.
 The Kanban board allowed me to clearly track progress, identify issues early, and organize development around my user stories.

 Throughout the development process, I recorded each user story as an issue.
-I added developer tasks and bugs as well, though I could have documented minor errors and small bugs more thoroughly as I worked.
+I added developer tasks and bugs as well as the user stories, though I could have documented minor errors and small bugs more thoroughly as I worked.
 These issues were grouped under relevant milestones and categorized using MoSCoW prioritization labels.
 Each issue was further detailed with clear acceptance criteria and a breakdown of required tasks.
 This ensured that every piece of work had a purpose, scope, and a measurable outcome.

 Issues progressed through the following board columns: